IceHe/lib/mac/setup-guide.md

 - `Control` → `Global Hotkeys`

     - Set `Snip` to `^ ⌘ A`
-    - Clear the other hotkeys
+    - Clear the unused hotkeys

 #### Bartender